How To Make Wild Oregano Oil

 3. Preparing the Oregano: Before infusing the oregano, it is essential to prepare it properly.
 If using fresh oregano, wash it thoroughly and allow it to dry completely to prevent mold growth during the infusion process.
 You can gently crush the leaves to release their essential oils.
 If using dried oregano, make sure it is free from any contaminants.
 Gently crushing the dried leaves can also help to enhance the extraction of their beneficial compounds.

 6. Warm Infusion Method: For the warm infusion method, combine the prepared oregano and carrier oil in a heat-safe container, such as a double boiler or slow cooker.
 Heat the mixture at a low temperature (around 100-120°F or 38-49°C) for 2-5 hours, stirring occasionally.
 Monitor the temperature closely to prevent overheating, which can damage the beneficial compounds in the oregano.
 After the infusion period, allow the oil to cool completely before straining it through a cheesecloth or fine-mesh sieve.
-Store the infused oil in a clean, airtight container away from light and heat.
+Store the infused oil in a clean, airtight container away from light and heat Still holds up..

 8. Proper Storage: Proper storage is crucial for preserving the quality and potency of your wild oregano oil.
 Store the oil in a dark glass bottle to protect it from light, which can degrade its beneficial compounds.
 Keep the bottle in a cool, dry place away from heat and moisture.
 When stored properly, wild oregano oil can last for up to two years.